scala/docs.scala-lang/_overviews/core/value-classes.md

 Because the constructor parameter must be a `val`, it cannot be a by-name parameter:

-    NoByName.scala:1: error: `val' parameters may not be call-by-name class NoByName(val x: => Int) extends AnyVal
+    NoByName.scala:1: error: `val` parameters may not be call-by-name class NoByName(val x: => Int) extends AnyVal
                           ^